-- (Optional) Add the address-setting if it does not exits.
-Use the match parameter and the wildcard syntax to match more than one specific address. - Set auto-create-addresses to true - (Optional) Assign MULTICAST or ANYCAST as the default routing type for the address.
+- Edit the file <broker-instance>/etc/broker.xml and add the auto-create-addresses element to the address-setting you want the broker to automatically create. - (Optional) Add the address-setting if it does not exist.
+Use the match parameter and the wildcard syntax to match more than one specific address.

+- Set auto-create-addresses to true - (Optional) Assign MULTICAST Or ANYCAST as the default routing type for the address.